Soniq7/To-do-list-React/README.md

 - interactions: such as adding new task, marking individual or all tasks as "done", hiding done tasks and also removing individual or all tasks from to-do list.

-The application uses **localStorage** and **useEffect** to store, save and retrieve entered data, when reopened on a given device - **this is temoprpary suspended due ongoing React-Redux library implementation.**
+The application uses **localStorage** and **useEffect** to store, save and retrieve entered data, when reopened on a given device - **this is temporarily suspended due to ongoing React-Redux library implementation.**

 <br />